GrailFinder/gf-lt/examples/rp/tutorial_rp.md

 *It emits a faint hum, and a holographic projection of a map flickers into existence, showing a dense forest with glowing markers.*
 ```

-Once character name is in history we can switch who llm will respond as pressing `ctrl+x`.
+Once the character name is in history, we can switch who the LLM will respond as by pressing `Ctrl+X`.
-For now it should be rotating between HALL9000, `Username`, Seraphina, system.
+For now, it should be rotating between HALL9000, `Username`, Seraphina, and system.
-make status line to mention: `Bot will write as Seraphina (ctrl+x)`
+Make the status line mention: `Bot will write as Seraphina (ctrl+x)`
-and press escape to see her reaction.
+and press Escape to see her reaction.

-#### image input
+#### Image input

-if the model we run support image input we can Seraphina our target that we pursue
+If the model we run supports image input, we can show Seraphina our target that we pursue.
-press `ctrl+o` to open a filepicker (home directory for filepicker could be set in config.toml)
+Press `Ctrl+O` to open a file picker (the home directory for the file picker can be set in config.toml)
-and find an image file of our target
+and find an image file of our target:
 ```
 I say to Hal "Hal, show our target."
 An image appears on the screen.
 I show it to Seraphina.
 "Did you see that creature?
 I am looking for it."
 ```

-#### tts and stt
+#### TTS and STT

-I like to have whisper as a binary and kokoro as tts docker container;
+I like to have Whisper as a binary and Kokoro as a TTS Docker container;
-such setup would be
+such a setup would be:
 ```
 make setup-whisper
 make docker-up-kokoro
 sed -i "/STT_TYPE/s/=.*/= \"WHISPER_BINARY\"/" config.toml
 sed -i "/STT_ENABLED/s/=.*/= true/" config.toml
 ```
-if you prefer both to be containers
+If you prefer both to be containers:
 ```
 make docker-up
 sed -i "/STT_TYPE/s/=.*/= \"WHISPER_SERVER\"/" config.toml
 sed -i "/STT_ENABLED/s/=.*/= true/" config.toml
 ```
-you don't want TTS be enabled through config, since it'll try to read each llm message.
+You don't want TTS to be enabled through config, since it'll try to read each LLM message.
-instead, enable it when you want to use it `ctrl+p` cell named `TTS Enabled` switch to `Yes` -> `x` to exit.
+Instead, enable it when you want to use it: `Ctrl+P`, select the cell named `TTS Enabled`, switch to `Yes`, then press `x` to exit.

-with focus on the input widget press `ctrl+r` which will start recording from your mic.
-Say your text and press `ctrl+r` again to stop recording.
-Soon the audio should be transcribe and appear in the input widget.
-You're free to edit, delete or send it as is with `Esc`.
+With focus on the input widget, press `Ctrl+R` to start recording from your microphone.
+Say your text, then press `Ctrl+R` again to stop recording.
+Soon the audio should be transcribed and appear in the input widget.
+You're free to edit, delete, or send it as is with `Esc`.

-if you have enabled `TTS Enabled` then llm response should be read by kokoro tts.
+If you have enabled `TTS Enabled`, then the LLM response should be read by Kokoro TTS.

-#### chat management
+#### Chat management

-you can export your chat into a json file:
+You can export your chat into a JSON file:
-- `ctrl+e`
-it will create a json file: `chat_exports/{chatname}.json`
+- `Ctrl+E`: It will create a JSON file: `chat_exports/{chatname}.json`
-- `f11`
-to import exported chat;
+- `F11`: To import an exported chat.
-- `f1`
-opens the chat table, chats are stored in sqlite database (gflt.db);
-chat table gives you number of options (load, delete, update, start new chat, move sys prompt into msg);
+- `F1`: Opens the chat table.
+Chats are stored in an SQLite database (gflt.db).
+The chat table gives you a number of options (load, delete, update, start new chat, move system prompt into a message).
-- `ctrl+n`
-keybind for quick new chat start.
-It is a bit different from new chat from table, since it does not re-read the card, but instead takes first two messages from old chat.
-It might be important in cases where you changed the card or want to preserve updates that you've made in sysprompt or first message of old chat.
+- `Ctrl+N`: Keybind for quick new chat start.
+This is a bit different from starting a new chat from the table, since it does not re-read the card, but instead takes the first two messages from the old chat.
+This might be important in cases where you changed the card or want to preserve updates that you've made in the system prompt or first message of the old chat.
-- `ctrl+s`
-allowes you to pick a character card. chats are saved tied to character cards, by loading new card you now can act upon the chats of that card.
+- `Ctrl+S`: Allows you to pick a character card.
+Chats are saved tied to character cards; by loading a new card you can now act upon the chats of that card.

-#### context fill
+#### Context fill

-when your chat goes for too long and fills all available context
+When your chat goes on for too long and fills all available context,
-one option is to press
+one option is to press:
-- `alt+3`
-that will that start a new chat with the summary of previous one.
+- `Alt+3`: This will start a new chat with a summary of the previous one.